 Call us now to schedule your free legal consultation with one of the Atlanta dog bite lawyers from the Pendergrass Law Firm.
 You can learn more about how to seek financial recovery for your medical bills and other damages.

-	Can I sue for a dog bite in Georgia?
+Can I sue for a dog bite in Atlanta?

 Dog bite victims have rights under Georgia law.
 Dog owners can be held liable for dog bites if they knew that their dog was vicious.
 Owners of dogs deemed vicious should keep their dogs confined to a fenced-in yard and carry a minimum of $50,000 in liability insurance.

 Dog bites require immediate medical help to treat, which can be expensive.
 An Atlanta dog bite attorney fights for you to receive the maximum compensation for your damages and medical expenses, including emergency room visits, prescription pain relievers, and antibiotics.

 A dog owner can also be held liable for a fatal dog attack.
 If you want to file a wrongful death lawsuit against a dog owner, then contact one of our Atlanta personal injury attorneys now.

 Does the dog owner pay my damages?

 When the pet owner is a family member or neighbor, there can be a lot of tension after a dog attack.
 Even though the pet owner is liable for your damages, the pet owner does not pay damages directly.
 The insurance company of the dog’s owner provides your financial compensation.

 Does Georgia have a one-bite rule for dogs?

 Georgia has what is known as a “One Bite Rule,” which holds dog owners strictly liable for injuries caused by their dogs if the owner knew or reasonably should have known of the pet’s vicious propensities.
 A common defense used by dog owners is that the victim provoked the dog, and is therefore liable for their serious injury.